 The years passed, and the sweat poured from her brow.
 She thought of all the discarded remnants of her life.
 In her wake was a battleground of dead pieces of her life scattered with disdain for where they landed.
 Who was this doing this?
 It had cost a lot without any end in sight.
-The ante just kept raising, even when she didn’t think she had any more to invest.
-Nonetheless, something else was extracted.
+The ante just kept raising, even when she didn’t think she had any more to give.
+Nonetheless, it extracted another piece.

-She pondered — if this was the journey to light then how come nobody else was giving up everything.
-She yearned for a companion, but the more her eyes were opened, the more she could see the blind stumbling around, and also the knowing who were not on the same side as her.
+If this was the journey to light, she pondered why she couldn’t see anyone else was giving up everything?
+She yearned for a companion, but the more the fire opened her eyes, the more she could see the blind stumbling.
+She could see those who were not on the same side as her.

 Why couldn’t he just speak like everybody else?
 She would believe him.
 Then it came to her — would she be able to resist when they came at her in full force?
 Would she have the conviction and presence of mind, body and spirit to call on him always?
-Would it be, not second nature, but nature to her to lean on him and understand that he cannot be defeated — she could not be defeated, unless he was not called.
+Would it be her identity to lean on him and understand that he cannot be defeated, and therefore, the world could not defeat her?

 She slumped in her chair in defeat.
-She was not smart enough, she was not strong enough, she was not enough of anything.
-She didn’t know what going on.
+She was not smart enough, strong enough, or enough of anything.
+She stared in a daze.
 Despite her state of shock at the many things revealed to her, she had a knowing inkling it was only the tip of the iceberg.
-She enlisted in his army and yielded to the general — there was no other way.
+She enlisted in his army and yielded to the general–there was no other way.
 Whatever he said, that she would do.

 Had she known the cost, would she have started the journey!?